How to create new offers?

 Provisioning is set per offer and allows the vendor to receive order information for delivering the service to the end customer.

-25. Send order to e-mail - manual provisioning where the vendor must provide an e-mail address where order details must be sent to.
+25. Send order to e-mail - vendor must provide an e-mail address where order details must be sent for manual provisioning

 26. Custom - if the above method is applicable, another provisioning method is provided.